Stanwood, Washington: Geography

 According to the United States Census Bureau, the city of Stanwood has a total area of 2.84 sqmi, of which 2.82 sqmi is land and 0.02 sqmi is water.
 The city is at the northwestern corner of Snohomish County, and is considered part of the Seattle metropolitan area.
 It is 13 mi west of its nearest neighboring town, Arlington, and 20 mi north of Everett, the county seat.
 The city is also 50 mi north of Seattle and 17 mi south of Mount Vernon.

 Stanwood's city limits are generally defined to the south by the Stillaguamish River; to the west by 104th Drive Northwest; to the north by 276th Street Northwest and 290th Street Northwest; and to the east by 68th Avenue Northwest.
 Approximately 59 percent of land within Stanwood city limits is used for housing, while 10 percent is zoned for commercial use and 7 percent for industrial uses.
 The urban growth area of Stanwood consists of an additional 425 acre outside city limits, including the unincorporated area of Northwest Stanwood.

 The city is located at the mouth of the Stillaguamish River, where it flows into Port Susan, an arm of the Puget Sound, and Skagit Bay, the mouth of the Skagit River.
-To the west is Davis Slough, which separates Stanwood from Camano Island, and forms the border between Snohomish and Island counties.
+To the west is Davis Slough, which separates Stanwood from Camano Island and forms the border between Snohomish and Island counties.
 Elevations in Stanwood range from 2 ft above sea level near the Stillaguamish River to 190 ft in the northeastern hills.
 The city is home to five creeks and drainage basins that flow into the Stillaguamish River and Puget Sound: Church Creek, Douglas Creek, Irvine Slough, the Skagit River, and the Stillaguamish River.
 The Stanwood area was formed during the Pleistocene glaciation and was further shaped through the rise and fall of the sea level as well as sedimentary deposits from the Skagit and Stillaguamish rivers.

 Much of downtown Stanwood is located in a 100-year flood zone and is at risk of flooding from the Stillaguamish River, as well as the Skagit River.
 Much of the Stillaguamish delta was reclaimed using a series of levees and dikes that were built in the 1870s and improved by the Works Progress Administration in the 1930s and the city government in the 1990s.
 Some of the failure-prone dikes were later removed in the 2010s to restore habitat areas for native wildlife.
 Several civic buildings have also been relocated uphill from the downtown area to prevent floods from hampering the city's vital functions.
 In 2020, the city government began construction of flood controls to redirect stormwater into the Stillaguamish River rather than the sloughs to prevent flooding.
 The project is expected to cost $11 million and take 10 years to complete over six phases.
+A deployable flood barrier at Marine Drive is scheduled to be completed in 2025 and is planned to be supplemented by a new pump and another gate over the BNSF Railway tracks.